Notice of Pre-AIA or AIA Status

 The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

 Claim(s) 1-4, 6, 7, 9, 14, 17, 18, and 20 is/are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by MATSUMOTO US 20170048908.
+103 as being unpatentable over MATSUMOTO US 20170048908 in view of Ratasuk US 20070258540.

 Regarding claims 1-4, 14, MATSUMOTO teaches a method of operating a transmitting radio node in a wireless communication network, the method comprising:

-transmitting first control signaling covering one or more first allocation units in a control transmission time interval (paragraph 7, "user terminal includes a controller configured to perform repetition of same control information using first and second control resources allocated continuously or discontinuously in a lime direction, in a control region having a predetermined time length and a predetermined frequency bandwidth"), and
+transmitting first control signaling covering one or more first allocation units in a control transmission time interval (paragraph 7, "user terminal includes a controller configured to perform repetition of same control information using first and second control resources allocated continuously or discontinuously in a time direction, in a control region having a predetermined time length and a predetermined frequency bandwidth"), and

 transmitting second control signaling covering one or more second allocation units in the control transmission time interval, the second control signaling being shifted relative to the first control signaling (paragraph 7, “user terminal includes a controller configured to perform repetition of same control information using first and second control resources allocated continuously or discontinuously in a time direction, in a control region having a predetermined time length and a predetermined frequency bandwidth").